TheWisp/SimpleTemplate/README.md

 ```

 ## Tutorial
-`TypeTag<T>` and `typetag<T>` are the basic building blocks here.
-For better distinction, TitleCase symbols here represent types and snake_cases represent values, which can be variables, consts or functions. `TypeTag<T>` is a wrapper type that contains type predicates and trait functions for `T`, and `typetag<T>` is the only constexpr instance of the wrapper, that can be used as a value, passed around, or forcing template argument deduction.
+`tag<T>` and `tag<T>` are the basic building blocks here.
+For better distinction, TitleCase symbols here represent types and snake_cases represent values, which can be variables, consts or functions. `Tag<T>` is a wrapper type that contains type predicates and trait functions for `T`, and `tag<T>` is the only constexpr instance of the wrapper, that can be used as a value, passed around, or forcing template argument deduction.

 ### Getting the Inner Type
-From `TypeTag<T>`, use `TypeTag<T>::type` for the actual wrapped type.
-From an instance of `typetag<T>` which can be an alias without mentioning `T`, use `decltype(tag)::type`, this is useful when the type tag itself is the result of a more complex type deduction:
+From `Tag<T>`, use `Tag<T>::type` for the actual wrapped type.
+From an instance of `tag<T>` which can be an alias without mentioning `T`, use `decltype(tag)::type`, this is useful when the type tag itself is the result of a more complex type deduction:

 ```cpp
 constexpr auto some_advanced_type_tag = <...>;//omitted